PierrunoYT/multiconverter/PROJECT_TASKS.md

 This document tracks all tasks completed and planned for the MultiConverter open-source project.

+> **Status Update (June 22, 2025)**: Following release cleanup and build fixes, all documentation has been updated to reflect the current stable state.
+Previous releases v0.1.1 and v0.1.2 have been removed to maintain a clean project history.

 ## 📋 Task Categories

 ### 🏗️ Foundation & Setup